 Standard concrete pavement mix designs are required to use an optimized aggregate structure which allows the reduction of cement content and still maintain necessary strength and workability.
 An optimized aggregate structure is more uniformly graded than typical gap-graded mixes with AASHTO No. 57's and sand.
 Standard concrete pavement mix designs are tested for their resistance to chlorides and shrinkage cracking.
-Standard concrete pavement mix designs also limit the Water/Cement ratio to 0.42 for slip-form paving and 0.45 for formed paving.
+Standard concrete pavement mix designs also limit the Water/Cement ratio to 0.42 for slip-form paving, 0.45 for formed paving and 0.47 for accelerated paving.